Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 New Mexico State Stats and Trends

-- The Aggies have been underdogs by 17 points or more two times this season and have covered the spread every time.

-- New Mexico State's games this season have hit the over on two of four set point totals (50%).
+- New Mexico State's games this year have gone over the total in two out of four opportunities (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.